sychan/kb_sdk_docs/source/tutorial/setup.rst

         */
     };

-The example ``.spec`` file has a lot of comments that may seem distracting at first glance.
+The ContigFilter ``.spec`` file has a lot of comments that may seem distracting at first glance.
 For inputs, we need a ``min_length`` parameter (an integer), an ``assembly_input_ref`` parameter (a string reference to an assembly file in the workspace), and a ``workspace_name``.
 Here are the needed statements to define the inputs (comments removed):